End-of-Year Checklist For Law Firms

 Corporate spin off

 Following the closure of a spin off transaction, it is prudent to audit the survivor and non-survivor entities of the parent company, and ensure that all required spin off notices, filings, and other documents were completed.
-Similar research should also be conducted to ensure that business licenses, both internationally and in each U.S. state, are updated.
+Similar research should also be conducted to ensure that business licenses, both internationally and in each U.S. state, are updated and that any initial or updated beneficial ownership information reports have been filed.

 Related article: Corporate spin offs: Four essential compliance steps